bitflate/bitflate.github.io/_posts/2019-10-31-economic-incentives-for-inflating-cryptocurrency.markdown

 - 7: 8.04
 - 8: 8.60
 - 9: 9.20
-- 10: 9.85 (supply: 31 million)
+- 10: 9.85 (supply: ~31 million)

 For the first 3 halvings, Biflate follows the same reward schedule as Bitcoin.
-But it will switch to inflation after 4 halvings.
-I think the reward schedule create incentives to hold Bitflate coins early on before Bitflate reaches critical mass.
+But it will switch to inflation after 3 halvings.
+The reward schedule create incentives to hold Bitflate coins before Bitflate reaches critical mass.
 Even with inflation, it will take 10 years for supply to reach 31 million coins.

 ### Bitflate Adoption Rate